jitendradp/ABIS-OS-Beta/prisma/Doc.md

 * **Group**
 Groups are the main structural entity in the schema.
 They contain Entries (user- and system-generated).
 Further, all access rights are modelled in terms of Groups: _All members of a group can access all the Entries it contains._
-Groups can be of type PRIVATE (only the owner can see and access it and its contents), ONE_ONE_ONE (a Group with immutable Membership-list that contains only two profiles) or ROOM (regular public or private room).
+Groups can be of type PRIVATE (only the owner can see and access it and its contents), ONE_ON_ONE (a Group with immutable Membership-list that contains only two profiles) or ROOM (regular public or private room).
 A lot of features will utilize hidden system-created or default Groups under the hood (contact list etc.).
 * **Membership**
 Every Group can have many members (and has always one - the creator of the group).
 Only Profiles can be members of Groups.